ArrowAI/AIML.js/README.md

 can contain attributes of the bot one wants to use in AIML files, e.g. ({name: "Bot", age:"42"}).<br/>
 This object has a function called <i>loadAIMLFilesIntoArray(fileArray)</i> which receives an array of AIML files.
 This function loads the AIML file into memory.<br/>
-Furthermore, the object has a function called <i>findAnswerInLoadedAIMLFiles(clientInput, cb)</i> which receives a message and a callback.
+Furthermore, the object has a function called <i>findAnswerInLoadedAIMLFiles(clientInput, lang, cb)</i> which receives a message and a callback.
 The callback is called when an answer was found.
 The callback of <i>findAnswerInLoadedAIMLFiles</i> should look like this: <i>callback(result, wildCardArray, input)</i>.
 <i>Result</i> is the answer from the AIML file and <i>wildCardArray</i> stores the values of all wildcardInputs passed previously from the client.
 The original input which triggered the answer is given back via <i>input</i>.